 Weirdly, considering we’re talking about a photographic film, many of those on the other side don’t seem to care how it performs.
 Much of the negativity is aimed instead at the overall project and its creator.

 Why would that be so?
 Is the criticism at all justified?
 And once you get past the nonsense, how is the actual film?
+Come find out and see whether you should get some from JCH himself in this review.

-Get your JCH Street Pan 400 From JApan Camera Hunter today
+Get your Street Pan 400 today

 What is JCH Street Pan 400?